haifenghuang/XMLParser/README.md

 # A simple XML parser for C
 XMLParser is a simple XML parser for the C language.
 It is intended to be simple to understand and easy to use.
-Although the parser has some limitations, but it can handle most of th standard xml files.
+Although the parser has some limitations, but it can handle most of the standard xml files.
 And it also does not support xpath syntax, but it has an easy to understand way for selecting/filtering the xml node.

 Chinese version: [中文](README_cn.md)